 This is what makes many in our collection very special

-they are genuine, unique and some are rare – not made for the tourist industry.
+many of our Buddha statues are unique, genuine and some are rare – not made for the tourist industry.

-Many older Buddha Statues over their lifetime in a monastery have been considered worthy of restoration by the monks, mostly by re gilding, often not always done carefully.
+Many older Buddha Statues over their lifetime in a monastery have been considered worthy of restoration by the monks, some are re gilded whilst others may have repairs.

-An old antique Buddha statue not only expresses the imagination of the Burmese craftsmen, but also identifies the period in time and the area in which it was made.
+The crafting of a Buddha statue not only expresses the imagination of the Burmese craftsmen, but also identifies the period in time, and the area in which it was made.
+The most common style which became fashionable during the mid 19th century is the Mandalay Buddha statue with inlaid glass mosaics, floral thayo lacquer decoration, elaborately folded robes and lapel draped over the left shoulder.

 Today there are a myriad of shops and garden centres selling Buddha statues in various sizes, many made from resin made to look like stone, whilst others are made from stone or cement made specifically for ornamentation to enhance the ambience of one’s home or garden.